fornyx/OpenStack-Havana-Install-Guide/OpenStack-Havana-Install-Guide.rst

 Note: If everything works you can see the new node either with nova-manage or via web interface (with admin user in admin tab).
 Then, if you create new VM, from this point on you will be see that the VMs are equally distributed on the hypervisors (the physical machines)

-(ATTENTION: I AM ACTUALLY WORKING ON THIS PARAGRAPH/CHAPTER :-))

 11. Licensing